GABRIELA (GABY) DILLER, Founder

 PROFESSIONAL ORGANIZATIONS

-MICHAELA CROWLEY, Educational Consultant
+MICHAELA CROWLEY, Educational Consultant and Advocate

 Michaela has a deep history of over 20 years working in education in the city of Boston.
 Throughout her career, she has helped families and children in a variety of roles; first as a special education teacher, then director of special education as well as middle school Principal.
 Michaela has a Bachelors in Elementary Education and Human Development as well as a Masters in Special Education from Boston College.